miguelaledesma/finch-api-sample/README.md

 # Finch Take Home Project

 This is a full-stack project to interact with the Finch API.
 The frontend is built using React (with Vite), and the backend is built using Express.
-The two are run concurrently using the `concurrently` package.

 ## Project Structure